zong006/quantil_food_delivery/Readme.md

+#### Summary

-The task here is to use quantile regression to predict and upper and lower estimates of delivery times for a food delivery service.
+A  quantile regression model to predict multiple quantiles, effectively providing accurate upper and lower estimates for food delivery timings given data on restaurant location, weather, and other pertinent factors.

 #### Quantile Regression for Food Delivery